laurence6/backup.py/README.md

 Configuration file of this program is a python module.
 You can have different configuration files and you need to specify one configuration file when you run this program.

-The configuration file must contain a list named 'BACKUP_LIST' and you can put some items which represtent folders you want to backup into it.
+The configuration file must contain a list named 'CONFIG_LIST' and you can put some items which represtent folders you want to backup into it.
 Each item must be a dictionary which include five keys: 'enabled', 'ori_dir', 'des_dir', 'include', 'exclude', 'options'.

 ## Example